zhxie/ikago/README.md

 `-password password`: (Optional) Password of encryption, must be set only when method is not `plain`.

-`-kcp`: (Optional) Enable KCP. *Attention, using KCP may consume more protocol layer header bytes, make sure the MTU is set to a reasonable value.*
+`-kcp`: (Optional) Enable KCP. *Attention, using KCP may consume (at least 24) bytes for protocol header, make sure your MTU is set to a reasonable value.*

 `-v`: (Optional) Print verbose messages.